Gigantes Plaki Recipe (Greek Baked Giant Beans)

 Can I use canned beans for gigantes plaki?

-Yes, canned giant white beans or butter beans work well and save significant time.
+Yes, canned giant white beans or butter beans work well and save time.
 Drain and rinse them, then fold gently into the sauce.
-The baking time remains the same — it's about developing the sauce, not cooking the beans.
+The baking time remains the same because it develops the sauce rather than cooking the beans from dry.

 Is gigantes plaki vegan?